SlowDash integrates Python scripts written by users, with features including:

 None

-, and on stop-request, returns False
+, and on a stop request, it returns False

 .